danvk/boggle-paper/paper/content.typ

 Sum/Choice trees are reminiscent of Algebraic Decision Diagrams (ADDs),#cite(<baharAlgebraicDecisionDiagrams1997>) particularly in the way that fixing an order for the decisions results in more compact, efficient trees.#cite(<bryantGraphBasedAlgorithmsBoolean1986>)
 The fundamental difference is the Sum nodes.
-To evaluate an ADD for a single set of choices, you descent the tree to a single, terminal node.
+To evaluate an ADD for a given set of choices, you descend the tree to a single, terminal node.
 Evaluating a Sum/Choice tree requires adding values from many subtrees.

 ADDs are "reduced" by factoring out identical subtrees to produce a DAG.
 This could be done